CHA

 Miles Bridges

-Bridges produces at an average rate for a 31-minute workload.
+Bridges produces at an elite rate for a 31-minute workload.

 Every stat, every credit, every cost — per game average